oslabs-beta/ad3lie/README.md

 Begin by downloading the app from our [website](https://ad3lie.dev/).

 After opening the app, choose which graph to create.
+Don't worry, if you decide to chose another graph, simply click on the home button and choose another graph from the home page.
+All of your input data will be saved for the duration of the application's life span.

 ![](choose-chart.gif)

-Input the required fields (i.e. Data, X-Axis, and Y-Axis) and adjust the graph based on the inputs given
+Input the required fields (i.e. Data, xKey, and yKey) and adjust the graph based on the inputs given

 ![](select-properties.gif)

-If you decide to chose another graph, simply click on the home button and choose another graph from the home page.
-All of your input data will be saved for the duration of the application's life span.

 ![](axes-size.gif)